Fritz Winter

 - Painting ban, internal emigration and war

-The exhibition continues Winter's journey with the painting "K III 100" from 1939.
-The thirties were behind him, with a dynamic development of his own abstract formal language and a budding career.
-However, the National Socialists' seizure of power and his retreat to the Ammersee put the brakes on this development.
-In 1937, Winter was defamed as a "degenerate artist" and banned from painting.
-The final turning point came in 1939 when he was called up for military service.
+The exhibition continues to trace Winter’s journey with the 1939 painting “K III 100.”
+Behind him lay the 1930s, a period marked by the dynamic evolution of his own abstract visual language and a burgeoning career.
+However, the National Socialists’ rise to power and his retreat to the Ammersee brought this development to a halt.
+In 1937, Winter was defamed as a “degenerate artist” and banned from painting.
+The final turning point came in 1939 with his conscription into military service.

-The work "K III 100" already heralds the series of small-format sheets created in 1944 during a furlough: "Triebkräfte der Erde" (Driving Forces of the Earth) - a group of around 50 drawings that are now considered key works of German post-war abstraction.
-The artist's inner strength remained unbroken despite the war.
-This phase is often described as Winter's "inner emigration" - a retreat into a spiritual confrontation with nature and creation:
+The work III 100” already foreshadows the series of small-format drawings created in 1944 during a leave from the front: “Driving Forces of the Earth”—a group of about 50 drawings that are now regarded as key works of postwar German abstraction.
+The artist’s inner drive remained unbroken despite the war.
+This phase is often described as Winter’s “inner emigration”—a retreat into a spiritual engagement with nature and creation:

 Nothing can shake you more deeply than when you encounter a blossom, a leaf, so completely without possessions, so completely without being a civilian human being, and the greatness of creation is bestowed upon you. [...]
 The fact that the war gives me this opportunity makes me endure it.